ghdl/ghdl/doc/contribute.rst

 |SHIELD:gitter| or open a |SHIELD:issues-new|.

 ..
 HINT::
    Since the development of GHDL started fifteen years ago, multiple platforms have been used as a support for both distribution and getting feedback.
-However, the development is now centralized in |SHIELD:gh-logo|.
+However, the development is now centralized in github.

 ..
 TIP::
    `How To Ask Questions The Smart Way <www.catb.org/~esr/faqs/smart-questions.html>`_